“O

 Increase my faith, and direct me to the true object Jesus Christ the way, the truth and life, bless, O Lord, all the people of this land, from the highest to the lowest, particularly those whom thou hast appointed to rule over us in church & state, continue thy goodness to me this night.
 These weak petitions I humbly implore thee to hear accept and answer for thy Dear Son Jesus Christ our Lord.
 Amen.” ~ Daily Sacrifice

-In it is acknowledged the weakness of frame and imperfection of our nature, so much so it is considered and recognized that the state and condition of the heart during the moment of prayer itself is offered with such cold and careless manner that that in it's self is sin.
+In it is acknowledged the weakness of frame and imperfection of our nature, so much so it is considered and recognized that the state and condition of the heart during the moment of prayer itself is offered with such cold and careless manner that in its self is sin.

 It is there we lay hold of His Grace that He may lift us up each day to abide in His presence.
 I once heard a man say, “There are no great men of God, only weak and sinful men who serve a Great and mighty God”.
 I think the founders of this nation understood this as well, they were not great because of who they were, they were great because of the Grace of God that had been given them to do and fulfill His good pleasure.